 about His promise.

 When you know He is, when you really know who He is, you don’t have to wonder if what He says is true.
 You won’t be shaken by the lies of the enemy telling you that you made a mistake, and that you need to turn back and run to safety.
 You won’t be swayed by the “what if’s” of life.

 You don’t have to worry if His promise holds any weight.
 Because you see, His promise did hold weight.
 The weight that hung on a cross.
 And His promise held the freedom in His resurrection.

 Dear friends, you were bought with a price.
 The precious blood of Jesus that was shed for our sin.
 He sent His only son, because His undying love for you is stronger than your sin.
 You can confidently face fears, doubts, insecurities, and uncertainties because you can say with full certainty I know who my good Father is.

 I, more than I want to admit, forget who my God is.
 I forget His promises.
 I forget that what He says is true.

-So how do we know that He is God?
+how can we know he is god?

 We do that by dropping the things that we are carrying.
 Because to me it seems like the things that we carry (whether it be fears, doubts, uncertainties) prevent us from knowing that He is God.
-There is no room for His faithfulness, if we are carrying our fears.
+There is no room for His faithfulness if we are carrying our fears.
 We can’t fully believe if we are burdened with unbelief.
 We can’t carry His peace, if we are weighed down by our doubts.
 His strength will never be made perfect in our weakness, if we are never willing to let go of our own strength in order to become weak.